turingschool/mod-0-curriculum/session5/index.md

   * Ellen, Mason and I are still around if you need us
   * Capstone is due in a couple weeks! (see your mod 0 calendar)

-* Learning to code is much more like exercise than epiphanies
+* Learning to code is much more like exercise than epiphanies - Think about MJ!

 > Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 0 capstone are the ones that usually struggle for at least the first half of the mod."